 An Enriching Environment for a Unique Guest Experience

-To say we have a fondness for art at The Alexander is an understatement, with unique pieces dotting the lounge, restrooms, meeting breakout spaces, and even your guest room.
+To say we have a fondness for art at The Alexander, a Dolce by Wyndham is an understatement, with unique pieces dotting the lounge, restrooms, meeting breakout spaces, and even your guest room.
 We commissioned artwork exclusively for the hotel in order to create an enlightening, illuminating, innovative place to work, play, and stay.

 Many of the pieces capture the spirit of Indianapolis through a unique lens.
 Whether it’s the weeds from a vacant lot downtown finding new life as a vinyl silhouette in the women’s restroom or graffiti art depicting Indianapolis residents sprinkled throughout the parking garage, the art brings new life to life in Indianapolis and suggests a different perspective to the viewer.

 Large, black birds created from vinyl LPs bring the thought and work of Paul Villinski’s favorite musical artists–as well as several odes to Hoosier music–to life, sending them floating and flying into the world.
 Anthem is found in the 2nd floor Living Room.Artist Website

 Andrew Bordwin took these photographs in and around Indianapolis.
 Displayed on the 3rd floor of the main hotel tower, they capture fragments of messages briefly seen, only to be forgotten and then vaguely recalled later.Artist Website

 Adam Cvijanovic’s landscape painting, found in the 2nd floor Alexander Hallway, depicts Indiana from a vantage point of about 10,000 feet above the ground.
 By virtue of its scale, the landscape takes on an almost surreal rationality.Artist Website